piety1337/FortiParser/README.md

-# FortiParser Web UI
+# FortiParser

-A web-based interface for parsing, visualizing, and auditing FortiGate firewall configurations.
+A web-based interface for parsing, visualising, and auditing FortiGate firewall configurations.

 This tool allows you to: